antoinemansour7/VehiQ/Sprint 1/Work Log.md

 - [ ] installation instructions and user guidelines
 - [ ] references to the wiki for additional team rules nd management
 - [ ] provide a qualitative assessment of 3 frontend and 3 backend frameworks

+- [ ] excellent organization presentation and detailed to detil.

+In Project
 - [ ] 6 user stories with exceptional clarity, well defined acceptance criteria, and realistic priorities.
 (Use Github issues)
+- [ ] task breakdown with clear assignments, dependancies and estimated effort

+In Wiki
 - [ ] detailed and comprehensive sprint plan with timelines, objectives and dependancies for the next sprint

-- [ ] task breakdown with clear assignments, dependancies and estimated effort
+In Log document
 - [ ] log with time stamps, activity details and time spend by each team member

-- [ ] excellent organization presentation and detailed to detil.
+In Minutes Meeting file
-- [ ] Minutes meeting file
+- [ ] Meetings Minutes file (minutes files should be named <teamName_Sprint#_meetingnumber_meeting_date>